The Montessori Method of Education lays heavy emphasis on facilitating holistic development for children.

 Writing Language Activities

-- Learn letters and alphabets with Sandpaper letters
+- Learn letters and the alphabet with Sandpaper letters

 - Expand the vocabulary of shapes with Metal Insets: